traindown/traindown/routes/spec.md

 Every session **must** have at least a date on which it occurred.

-You **should** provide error messaging to remind the person that they should include a date (and/or time) in their **Traindown** document.
+You **should** provide error messaging to remind the writer that they should include a date (and/or time) in their **Traindown** document.

 A single **Traindown** document **may** contain more than one session.
-This is up to the person writing the document.
+This is up to the person writing the document, not you.

 Should your software not honor this, please be sure to message this to the people using your software.
 Ideally this is to be done prior to an error message and you should offer to auto format into one session per document as this is simple to do.

 In addition to the required date (and/or time), a session **may** contain metadata key/value pairs, notes, and movements.
 All three of those should be considered *optional*.
 A session without movements may not seem like a use case, but it is.